-Dr Chikezie E. Uzuegbunam holds a doctorate in media studies from the Centre for Film and Media Studies at the University of Cape Town.
+Dr. Chikezie E. Uzuegbunam holds a doctorate in media studies from the Centre for Film and Media Studies at the University of Cape Town.
 Previously be obtained an M.Sc. in Mass Communication from Nnamdi Azikiwe University, Nigeria.
-He has taught and researched in both Nigeria and South Africa for almost a decade.
+He has taught, researched, and consulted in both Nigeria and South Africa for almost a decade.

 He is a postdoctoral research fellow at HUMA – Institute for Humanities in Africa, University of Cape Town.
-Since 2013, he has published extensively in the areas of digital media, young people's digital cultures, popular culture, misinformation, and political and health communication.
+Since 2013, he has been publishing consistently in the areas of digital media, young people's digital cultures, popular culture, misinformation, and political and health communication.
 His current project focuses on the ecosystem of medical mis/disinformation and digital health communication in the African context and is funded by the Carnegie Corporation of New York.

-He has written opinion editorials on burning issues published in South African and Nigerian media and academic blogs.
-He serves on the editorial board of African Journalism Studies and Annals of International Communication Association, published by Routledge, and was a 2019 fellow of Oxford Media Policy Institute at Oxford University, United Kingdom.
+As a thought leader, he has written opinion editorials on burning issues published in South African and Nigerian media and academic blogs.
+He is a reviewer for top journals and serves on the editorial board of African Journalism Studies and Annals of International Communication Association, published by Routledge.

 He has spent time as a visiting fellow at the University of Groningen in The Netherlands, Oxford University in the United Kingdom, and Xiamen University in China.
 He is a member of professional associations such as the International Association for Media and Communication Research (IAMCR), International Communication Association (ICA), South African Communication Association (SACOMM), African Council for Communication Education, Nigeria (ACCE), and Internet Society.